Kansas Territory: Missouri Territory

 The land that would become Kansas Territory was considered to be infertile by 19th century American pioneers.
-It was called the Great American Desert, for it lacked trees and was drier than land eastward.
-Technically, it was part of the vast grasslands that make up the North American Great Plains and supported giant herds of American bison.
-After the invention of the steel plow and more sophisticated irrigation methods the thick prairie soil would be broken for agriculture.
-By the 1850s immigration pressure was increasing and organization into a Territory was desired.
+It was called the Great American Desert because it lacked trees and was drier and hotter than land eastward.
+Technically, it was part of the vast grasslands and prairies that make up the North American Great Plains and supported large herds of American bison.
+After the invention of the steel plow and more sophisticated irrigation methods, the thick prairie soil would be broken for agriculture.
+By the 1850s, immigration pressure was increasing; this prompted Congress to organize Kansas into a territory.

+During the time that Kansas Territory existed, there was never any railroad built, although there were some lines just to the east across the Missouri River.
+Railroads would not be built until 1863, and the Missouri River wouldn't get a permanent crossing until the Hannibal Bridge was completed in 1869.
+During their existence, Kansas and Nebraska Territories served as a major part of the American frontier.

 Kansas–Nebraska Act

 Kansas Territory was established on May 30, 1854, by the Kansas–Nebraska Act.
 This act established both the Nebraska Territory and Kansas Territory.
 The most momentous provision of the Act in effect repealed the Missouri Compromise of 1820 and allowed the settlers of Kansas Territory to determine by popular sovereignty whether Kansas would be a free state or a slave state.

 The Act contained thirty-seven sections.
 The provisions relating to Kansas Territory were embodied in the last eighteen sections.
 Some of the more notable sections were: